Views: 1 Author: Site Editor Publish Time: 2025-06-20 Origin: Site

 So, is potassium hydroxide safe for skin?
 Only under highly controlled, diluted conditions—such as in formulated cosmetics.
 Otherwise, potassium hydroxide is a hazardous chemical that should never come into direct contact with skin.
 Always take appropriate precautions when handling KOH to avoid injury or long-term damage.

-Top 10 Industrial Uses of Potassium Hydroxide You Should Know
+Top 10 Potassium Hydroxide Manufacturers inUnited States You Should Know